What’s Your Step #2?

 Ask for that meeting – and grow your sales!

-Here’s the tactic: when someone asks you for a proposal, set a meeting date with them then and there to review it together.
+Here's the tactic: when someone asks you for a proposal, instead of meekly agreeing and heading off to do it; set a meeting date with them then and there to review it together.

 Simple and obvious, and as old as the hills.
 But easily overlooked.